 It is usually recommended to dither a number of guide camera pixels that will shift the main imaging camera of about 10 pixels.

-Let's assume to have a guide camera with 2.9microns pixel and a 240mm focal length off-axis guidescope, resulting in a guide scale of 2.9arcsec/px.
-The imaging optical train is composed by a camera with 3.8microns pixel and a 540mm focal length scope, resulting in an imaging scale of 1.5arcsec/pixel.
-A guide camera shift of 6 pixels corresponds to a motion of 15arcsec or 10 pixels of shift for the main imaging camera.
+Let's assume to have a guide camera with a pixel size of 3.8µm and a 260mm focal length guidescope, resulting in a guide scale of about 3 arcsec/pixel.
+The imaging optical train is composed by a camera with a pixel size of 3.8µm and a 520mm focal length scope, resulting in an imaging scale of about 1.5 arcsec/pixel.
+A guide camera shift of 5 pixels corresponds to a motion of 15 arcsec or 10 pixels of shift for the main imaging camera.
 In this case a PHD2 Dither Pixels of 6 pixel is therefore appropriate.

 The PHD2 Dither Pixel value will be multiplied by PHD2 by the "Scale" value found under Advance Setup>Dither Settings of PHD2.
 This value will be multiplied by the Dither Pixel set in N.I.N.A. to determine the final pixel shift amount.
 It is recommended to leave it at 1 and only change the amount of dither pixels in N.I.N.A.